rajeshecb70/one2n-sre-bootcamp/milestone-03/README.md

   ```
   # Clone the repository
   git clone https://github.com/rajeshecb70/one2n-sre-bootcamp.git
-  cd one2n-sre-bootcamp/milestone-02
+  cd one2n-sre-bootcamp/milestone-03
   ```

   ```
-  # Build the Docker Image
+  # run the app container and db container
   make build
   ```
   ```